mtiller/ModelicaBook/text/source/behavior/functions/external.rst

 Fortran
 ~~~~~~~

-In the unfortunate event that you need to work with legacy Fortran
+If you need to work with Fortran
 functions, the following type mappings apply:

 =================  =============================================
-Modelica            FORTRAN
+Modelica            Fortran
 -----------------  ---------------------------------------------
 ``Real``            ``DOUBLE PRECISION``
 ``Integer``         ``INTEGER``